 Ulysseus Research Summit: Towards innovations in ageing and well-being

-This inaugural international conference for Ageing and Well-being is being organised by the University Côte d’Azur in conjunction with Ulysseus European University.
-It will take place on October 18-19th 2023 in Nice, France.
+This inaugural international conference for Ageing and Well-being was organised by the University Côte d’Azur in conjunction with Ulysseus European University.
+It took place on October 18-19th 2023 in Nice, France.

 Conference objectives